Saturday, July 28, 2018

 The Vatican of Saloons

 In the New York years, I drank at P.J.
 Clarke’s every time I was in the city at the end of the business day.
-I’d say it was “one and go” but according to my co-worker Erv Hall, that‘s not humanly possible.
-One evening after work Erv and I went to the bar and I said, “Let’s just have one and go.”
+One evening after work Erv Hall and I went to the bar and I suggested, “Let’s just have one and go.”
 He replied with a grin, “Steve, there’s no such thing as one and go.”
 Those words proved prophetic.

 It was at the old saloon on the northeast corner of 55th Street and Third Avenue that I first learned the 80-20 rule.
 That’s the adage that says 80% of a bar’s business comes from 20% of its customers.
 The regulars.
 In my beer o’clock visits I always saw the same half dozen guys at the front end of the bar by the window overlooking Third Avenue.
 I figured that if they were always there at 5:30pm and I was just an occasional customer, they must be there every single afternoon.
 Extrapolation is my middle name.

-I first visited the joint in 1970 when I was banished to Rego Park, Queens to fix an underperforming restaurant that I had opened a year before.
-I lived in a basement apartment in Forest Hills Estates where I could walk to work and take the subway to the City for recreational purposes.
-The floundering restaurant was right across from Lefrak City, a huge apartment complex, and 2-1/2 blocks from the long gone Alexander’s Department Store at Queens Boulevard and 63rd Road.
-The little pie shop was the first place where a newly fired employee threatened me.
+I first visited the joint in 1970 when I was banished to Rego Park, Queens to fix an underperforming restaurant that I'd opened the year before.
+I lived in a basement apartment in Forest Hills Estates where I could walk to work and take the subway to The City for recreational purposes.
+The floundering restaurant was just across from Lefrak City, a huge apartment complex, and 2-1/2 blocks from the long gone Alexander’s Department Store at Queens Boulevard and 63rd Road.
+The little cafĂ© was the first place that a newly fired employee threatened me.
 “You won’t make it through the week,” he warned.
 That's 2,486 weeks ago.
 I'm feeling good about my chances.

 How I stumbled on P.J.
 Clarke’s escapes me, but it became a haunt, the first step on a bar crawl up 1st Avenue to Yorktown and back down 2nd to 57th Street.
 My guess is that I learned about the bar in a bar, the way I learned everything else I know.
 My neighborhood bar in Rego Park was in Elmhurst or was it Corona?
-It’s confusing.
+The hell if I know.
 Anyway, take a left out of my place, walk to Queens Boulevard, hang a right at Alexander’s, walk another couple of blocks and Walsh’s Pub was across the street.

 Among the many things I learned at Vinny Walsh’s establishment was how to process 35mm negatives to get prints that looked like they were made with 4x5 sheet film.
 I was tipping Half and Halfs next to an older guy who, it turns out, was a local portrait photographer.
 We began to compare notes.
 I told him that I wanted to produce prints with as little grain as possible.
 He turned to me and said, “Go to 47th Street Photo in The City (that's what you call Manhattan if you're in the know).
 Ask for Seymour.
 Sy knows everything there is to know about the darkroom.
 He’ll tell you what to do.”